Best Raspberry Pi Kits for Retro Gaming (2025 Buyer’s Guide)

 1. CanaKit Raspberry Pi 5 Complete Starter Kit – $129

-CanaKit Raspberry Pi 5 complete starter kit with accessories
+CanaKit Raspberry Pi 5 Complete Starter Kit with 8GB RAM, case, power supply, and accessories

 Best For: Users wanting maximum performance for PlayStation 1, Nintendo 64, and Dreamcast emulation